Telling Your Story – Available to Watch Now!

 Sharing our stories is powerful, meaningful and important.
 Do you have a story you want to tell?
 Even if you never plan on sharing it, crafting our own stories can be both healing and empowering.

-Suggested reading, but only if that feels exciting to you: “The IHOP Years” by David Sedaris, “Peculiar Benefits” by Roxane Gay.
+Optional reading: “The IHOP Years” by David Sedaris, “Peculiar Benefits” by Roxane Gay.
 My own essay, “For All Those Times When Pain is Painfully Beautiful,” published by Entropy Magazine.